Medical Marijuana Information for Patients & Caregivers

 What Patients Should Do

-- Check with your Doctor to see if your medical condition qualifies for an application and to see if medical marijuana makes sense for you.
-If it does have your doctor fill out a Practitioner to allow you to apply
+- Check with your doctor to see if your medical condition qualifies for an application and to see if medical marijuana makes sense for you.
+If it does have your doctor fill out a Practitioner Form to allow you to apply

 - Register as a Medical Marijuana Patient using the patient application form Application forms will not be accepted via email or fax.
 The phone number or email address will be used to schedule a photo identification card if your application is approved.